sc-sobiyasivakumar/xmcloud-starter-js/CONTRIBUTING.md

    cd xmcloud-starter-js
    ```

-2. Create a new branch from `dev` and use meaningful branch names, e.g.
+2. Create a new branch from `main` and use meaningful branch names, e.g.
     ```
     git switch -c feature/starter-kit-feature
     ```